Accessing the speed of sound in relativistic ultracentral nucleus-nucleus collisions using the mean transverse momentum: Conclusion

 \section{Conclusion}

-The conclusion of our work is that the determination of the speed of sound from experimental data suggested in Ref.~\cite{Gardim:2019brr} and implemented in Ref.~\cite{CMS:2024sgx} seems robust and, perhaps surprisingly, precise, within a hydrodynamic description.
-The only serious caveat is the modeling of initial fluctuations which, as emphasized by Nijs and van der Schee~\cite{Nijs:2023bzv}, is of interest in itself, and on which the analysis of ultracentral collisions might shed new light.
-In the end, the limit on the precision of the measurement of the speed of sound may come from the hydrodynamic description itself.
+The conclusion of our work is that the determination of the speed of sound from experimental data suggested in Ref.~\cite{Gardim:2019brr} and implemented in Ref.~\cite{CMS:2024sgx} seems robust and, perhaps surprisingly, precise, within a hydrodynamic description with smooth initial conditions.

+The only serious caveat comes from the locality of initial fluctuations, which has a number of effects: It potentially induces a bias when the centrality is estimated using a transverse energy, as discussed in Sec.~\ref{s:thirdparty}.
+Local fluctuations may also result in an effective volume which depends on the multiplicity~\cite{Nijs:2023bzv}.
+Both effects deserve further investigations, which will shed new light on initial fluctuations.

+In addition, there is a limit on the precision of the measurement of the speed of sound from the hydrodynamic description itself.
 In particular, it will be important to assess quantitatively the error stemming from the non-hydrodynamic production at high $p_T$.